Mark Zuckerberg net worth

 On July 31, 2015, Zuckerberg and Chan announced that they were expecting a daughter, revealing that Chan had previously had three miscarriages.

 The birth of their daughter, Maxima Chan Zuckerberg, was announced on December 1.
-Maxima’s Chinese name is Chen Mingyu, the couple revealed in their Chinese New Year video.
+Maxima’s Chinese name is Chen Mingyu, as the couple revealed in their Chinese New Year video.

 Their second daughter was born in August of 2017.